 Overview

 Financing affordable and mixed-income housing projects requires legal complexity not normally found in traditional market real estate deals.
-Working with federal, state and local entities not only yields much-needed, quality affordable and mixed-income housing, but also presents attractive financing and tax benefits to developers and project owners.
+Working with federal, state and local entities not only yields much-needed, affordable and mixed-income housing, but also presents attractive financing and tax benefits to developers and project owners.
 Katten's Affordable Housing and Community Development group is made up of experienced practitioners, including pioneers in the industry, who guide owners, developers, equity investors, tax credit syndicators, public and private lenders, quasi-governmental entities and government agencies through the regulatory and financing requirements of affordable and mixed-income housing projects throughout the nation.

 Moreover, during times of economic crisis, our attorneys know how to handle workouts and restructurings for troubled affordable housing loans thanks to their deep experience dealing with the complexity of affordable and mixed-income housing and workout-challenged developments during past and current distressed real estate markets.